MarcelSF/api-chat-test/README.md

+* Using the endpoints

+  To test the API, I sugest using a software called Postman.
+It manages to create HTTP requests quite easily, and is free.

 * Configuration

 This API uses Postgresql database.
 Redis and CORS are also setup for future ACTION CABLE implementation with a React front-end app.
 The Action Cable channels have already been created as well.